Rust Traits: Defining Character

 }

-In our code, we copy paste the signature and write the definition of the fmt method for the data type TempSensor01.
+From the documentation we copy the signature of fmt and we paste it in our code.
+Then we write the definition of the fmt method for the data type TempSensor01.
 In the signature the <'_> is a lifetime specifier which is not used here.
 Note that we use self.id and self.temp directly.
 Life is easy.

 Exercise

-3. In std::fmt::Display, use the formatter so that the temperature is displayed with only one digit (27.9, not 27.94) and the label in uppercase.
+std::fmt::Display, use the formatter so that the temperature is displayed with only one digit (27.9, not 27.94) and the label in uppercase. - Search on YouTube “Rust traits you should know”

 Summary